MUNQU/commol/docs/guide/calibration.md

 # Model Calibration

 Calibration is the process of adjusting model parameters to match observed data.
-EpiModel provides a powerful calibration framework that uses optimization algorithms to find the best parameter values that minimize the difference between model predictions and real-world observations.
+Commol provides a calibration framework that uses optimization algorithms to find the best parameter values that minimize the difference between model predictions and real-world observations.

 ## Overview

 The calibration process involves:

 1. **Defining observed data**: Real-world measurements at specific time steps
-2. **Selecting parameters to calibrate**: Which model parameters to optimize
+2. **Selecting parameters to calibrate**: Which model parameters or initial conditions to optimize
 3. **Choosing a loss function**: How to measure fit quality (SSE, RMSE, MAE, etc.)
 4. **Selecting an optimization algorithm**: Nelder-Mead or Particle Swarm
 5. **Running the calibration**: Finding optimal parameter values
-6. **Creating a new model**: Rebuilding your model with the calibrated parameters
+6. **Updating the model**: Applying calibrated values to your model

-!!! note "Calibrator Returns Parameter Values Only" The `Calibrator.run()` method returns a `CalibrationResult` object containing the optimized parameter values, but **does not** return or modify your model.
-To use the calibrated parameters, you must create a new model using `ModelBuilder` with the fitted values.
+!!! note "Working with Uncalibrated Parameters" Parameters and initial conditions can be set to `None` to indicate they need calibration.
+A `Simulation` can be created with `None` values for calibration purposes, but attempting to call `run()` on a simulation with uncalibrated values will raise a `ValueError`.
+After calibration, use `model.update_parameters(result.best_parameters)` or `model.update_initial_conditions(result.best_parameters)` to update your model with the calibrated values.

 ## Basic Example

-Here's a simple calibration of an SIR model's transmission and recovery rates:
+Here's a simple calibration of an SIR model's transmission and recovery rates.
+Parameters to be calibrated should be set to `None`, and initial guesses are provided in the `CalibrationParameter` configuration:

 ```python
 from commol import (